How to Create an App Service Environment v1

 Creating an App Service Environment v1

-To create an App Service Environment v1 you need to search the Azure Marketplace for App Service Environment v1, or by going through New -> Web + Mobile -> App Service Environment.
+To create an App Service Environment v1, you can search the Azure Marketplace for App Service Environment v1, or go through Create a resource -> Web + Mobile -> App Service Environment.
 To create an ASEv1:

 Provide the name of your ASE.
-The name that is specified for the ASE will be used for the apps created in the ASE.
-If name of the ASE is appsvcenvdemo then the subdomain name would be .appsvcenvdemo.p.azurewebsites.net.
-If you thus created an app named mytestapp then it would be addressable at mytestapp.appsvcenvdemo.p.azurewebsites.net.
+The name you specify for the ASE will be used for the apps created in the ASE.
+If the name of the ASE is appsvcenvdemo, the subdomain name would be: appsvcenvdemo.p.azurewebsites.net.
+If you thus created an app named mytestapp, it would be addressable at mytestapp.appsvcenvdemo.p.azurewebsites.net.
 You cannot use white space in the name of your ASE.
-If you use upper case characters in the name, the domain name will be the total lowercase version of that name.
-If you use an ILB then your ASE name is not used in your subdomain but is instead explicitly stated during ASE creation
+If you use upper-case characters in the name, the domain name will be the total lowercase version of that name.
+If you use an ILB, your ASE name is not used in your subdomain but is instead explicitly stated during ASE creation.

 - Select your subscription.
-The subscription used for your ASE is also the one that all apps in that ASE will be created with.
-You cannot place your ASE in a VNet that is in another subscription
+The subscription you use for your ASE will also apply to all apps you create in that ASE.
+You cannot place your ASE in a VNet that is in another subscription.

 Select or specify a new resource group.
 The resource group used for your ASE must be the same that is used for your VNet.
-If you select a pre-existing VNet then the resource group selection for your ASE will be updated to reflect that of your VNet.
+If you select a pre-existing VNet, the resource group selection for your ASE will be updated to reflect that of your VNet.

 - Make your Virtual Network and Location selections.
 You can choose to create a new VNet or select a pre-existing VNet.
 If you select a new VNet then you can specify a name and location.
 The new VNet will have the address range 192.168.250.0/23 and a subnet named default that is defined as 192.168.250.0/24.
 You can also simply select a pre-existing Classic or Resource Manager VNet.
 The VIP Type selection determines if your ASE can be directly accessed from the internet (External) or if it uses an Internal Load Balancer (ILB).
 To learn more about them read Using an Internal Load Balancer with an App Service Environment.
 If you select a VIP type of External then you can select how many external IP addresses the system is created with for IPSSL purposes.
 If you select Internal then you need to specify the subdomain that your ASE will use.
 ASEs can be deployed into virtual networks that use either public address ranges, or RFC1918 address spaces (i.e. private addresses).
 In order to use a virtual network with a public address range, you will need to create the VNet ahead of time.
 When you select a pre-existing VNet you will need to create a new subnet during ASE creation.
 You cannot use a pre-created subnet in the portal.
 You can create an ASE with a pre-existing subnet if you create your ASE using a resource manager template.
 To create an ASE from a template use the information here, Creating an App Service Environment from template and here, Creating an ILB App Service Environment from template.